githubschool/foundations-4-28-15/bios/schandra.md

-Creating a file to put in my favourites
+Creating a file to put in my favourite things
 Fav Colour : red
 Fav Cuisine: Ethiopian